 10 Best Auto Insurance Companies in Tennessee for 2025 (Top Providers in TN)

 Erie, Nationwide, and State Farm are the best auto insurance companies in Tennessee.
-State Farm has the cheapest insurance rates in Tennessee for $29 per month, but Erie keeps full coverage affordable and even locks in rates.
+State Farm has the cheapest insurance rates in Tennessee, starting at $29 a month, but Erie makes full coverage affordable with Rate Lock.
 Nationwide gives safe drivers up to 40% off with SmartRide usage-based discounts.

 Free Auto Insurance Comparison